carolynvs/drakespec/overview-and-terminology.md

 ### The Drake DSL

-__The Drake DSL__ is a YAML-based domain specific language for the declarative definition of [__DrakeSpec-compliant__](#drakespec-compliant) [__pipelines__](#pipelines).
+__The Drake DSL__ is a YAML-based domain-specific language for the declarative definition of [__DrakeSpec-compliant__](#drakespec-compliant) [__pipelines__](#pipelines).

 ### Pipelines

 __Pipelines__ are the heart and soul of the DrakeSpec.
-A pipeline is a directed graph of related [__jobs__](#jobs) which are executed as a means to some end.
+A pipeline is a directed graph of inter-dependent [__jobs__](#jobs) which are executed as a means to some end.
 For instance, a pipeline might be used to execute a suite of quality checks (e.g. unit tests, integration tests, lint checks) on a software project or to effect release, distribution, or deployment of such a project.
 These are common examples, but pipelines are open-ended in terms of what they might accomplish.